grip-on-software/data-gathering/README.md

 ## Testing

-Currently, the modules do not come with unit tests, instead depending on the correctness of dependencies to provide with accurate data from sources and testing the actual system in non-production settings.
-Plans exist to include some unit tests in the future.
+Some of the modules come with unit tests, while also depending on the correctness of dependencies to provide with accurate data from sources and testing the actual system in non-production settings.
+To run unit tests, first install the test dependencies with `pip install -r requirements-test.txt` which also installs all the dependencies for the modules.
+Then `coverage run test.py` provides test results in the output, with XML versions compatible with, e.g., JUnit and SonarQube availabe in the `test-reports/` directory.
+Detailed information on test coverage is also obtainable after a test run in various report formats, for example:

+- `coverage report -m` for a report on missed statements and branches in the modules in the output.
+- `coverage html` for a HTML report in the `htmlcov/` directory.
+- `coverage xml -i` for an XML output suitable for, e.g., SonarQube.

 The Python scripts and modules conform to code style and typing standards which may be checked using Pylint and mypy, respectively, after following the